johnstantongeddes/ApTranscriptome/doc/ApTranscriptome_manuscript.md

 to each gene.
 We used $log(TPM + 1)$ as the response to control for skew in the expression data.
 For a continous predictor such as temperature, this regression approach is preferred to an ANOVA approach as it can reveal non-linear responses such as hump-shaped or threshold effects even [@cottingham2005].
 This method is robust to overdispersion as we expect errors in the read count distribution [@anders2010] to be independent with respect to temperature.
 To correct for multiple testing, we calculated adjusted *P* values using the False Discovery Rate (FDR) approach of Benjamini and Hochberg [-@benjamini1995], retaining genes under the 5% FDR threshold.

-To describe the overall molecular toolkit for thermal tolerance in *Aphaenogaster*, we identified the subset of genes under our FDR threshold that had significant $\beta_2(temp)$, $\beta_3(temp^2)$, $\beta_4(species * temp)$ or $\beta_5(species * temp^2)$ terms.
-We partitioned this set of thermally-responsive genes into four categories; genes that had greatest expression at high (> 31°) temperatures (*High*), low (< 10°C) (*Low*), intermediate (10 - 30°C) (*Intermediate*), or both high and low temperatures (*Bimodal*).
-For the *Bimodal* group, we required that expression at both low and high temperatures was at one two standard deviation greater than the expression at the mean temperature of 19.5°C.
+We identified thermally-responsive genes as the subset under our FDR threshold that had significant $\beta_2(temp)$, $\beta_3(temp^2)$, $\beta_4(species * temp)$ or $\beta_5(species * temp^2)$ terms after stepwide model selection by AIC.
+All analyses were performed in R [@RCoreTeam2014] and are fully reproducible (Supplemental file).

+For each thermally-responsive gene, we predicted expression levels across the tested thermal range using the final linear model separately for each colony.
+We used the predicted gene expression values to partition the thermally-responsive genes into five expression categories for each colony; genes that had greatest expression at high (> 31°) temperatures (*High*), low (< 10°C) temperatures (*Low*), intermediate (10 - 30°C) temperatures (*Intermediate*), both high and low temperatures (*Bimodal*) or were not thermally-responsive in that colony (*NotResp*).
+For the *Bimodal* group, we required that expression at both low and high temperatures was at least one standard deviation greater than the expression at the mean temperature of 19.5°C.

-For each of these thermally-responsive gene sets, we performed gene set enrichment analysis (GSEA) using the program `topGO` [@alexa2006; @alexa2010] with the `parentChild` algorithm [@grossman2007] implemented in R [@RCoreTeam2014].
+To describe the overall molecular toolkit for thermal tolerance in *Aphaenogaster*, we performed gene set enrichment analysis (GSEA) on the intersection of each expression category in the two colonies using the program `topGO` [@alexa2006; @alexa2010] with the `parentChild` algorithm [@grossman2007] implemented in R [@RCoreTeam2014].
 Briefly, this approach identifies GO terms that are overrepresented in the significant genes relative to all GO terms in the transcriptome, accounting for dependencies among the GO terms.

 ### Colony-level comparisons ###

-To gain greater insight on the genetic basis of thermal tolerance in *Aphaenogaster*, we performed comparative analyses between the two colonies.
-We focused on the subset of thermally-responsive genes that had a significant interaction with colony ( $\beta_4(species * temp)$ or $\beta_5(species * temp^2)$ term) in the regression analysis.
+To gain greater insight on the genetic basis of thermal tolerance in *Aphaenogaster*, we performed comparative analyses between the two colonies focusing on the thermally-responsive genes that had a significant colony x temperature interaction.
 For each gene, we predicted expression levels across temperatures for each colony using the full linear model, and then grouped genes into the four responsive categories, *High*, *Low*, *Intermediate*, and *Bimodal*, as well as a fifth category *Not Expressed*.
 To focus on differences in gene expression between the two colonies, we performed GSEA for the set difference of each category.

 With the same set of genes, we explored the extent to which differences in the thermal reactionome between the colonies were due to changes in the mean or shape of the reaction norm for each individual gene.
 Following the example of Murren et al [-@murren2014], we tested for overall differences in the (a) mean expression value across temperatures (*M*), (b) slope of expression (*S*), (c) curvature of expression (*C*) and (d) wiggle of expression (*W*), which consists of all higher-order differences in shape not capture by the first three measures (formulas given in Appendix).
 As genes differed by five orders of magnitude in expression levels, we calculated the mean-standardized difference between the colonies $\Delta M = (Mean_{ApVT} - Mean_{Ar}) / \bar M$, where $\bar M = (Mean_{ApVT} + Mean_{Ar}) / 2$ yielding $\Delta M$, $\Delta S$, $\Delta C$, and $\Delta W$ for the mean, slope, curvature and wiggle of each gene, respectively.
 Using the mean-standardized values, we performed one-sample two-sided *t*-tests to determine if the overall mean, slope or curvature were greater in *ApVT* than *ApNC*.